Dunedan/mbp-2016-linux/README.md

 With the MacBookPro14,1 the internal audio output is working, however the internal audio input is not working.

+For MacBookPros with the T2 chip (2018-2020, Intel), the internal speakers, microphone and 3.5mm headphone port are controlled by the T2 chip.
+This needs the [`apple-bce`](https://wiki.t2linux.org/guides/dkms/) kernel module, and an alsa card profile for the t2 audio device as described on the t2linux wiki [here](https://wiki.t2linux.org/guides/audio-config/).
+Currently it is unknown how to detect headphones being plugged and unplugged.
+In some cases, audio input is inconsistent and can cause crashes.

 For the rest of the MacBook Pro models the audio via HDMI or any USB-connected audio device is working, so at least they can act as a workaround until internal audio is working.